gertab/TripleMark/README.md

-# TrippleMark
+# TripleMark
-Tripple press the space button to write a question mark...
+Triple press the space button to write a question mark...

 ...Or set any phrase you want from the settings.